On two geometric realizations of an affine Hecke algebra: Introduction and statement of the result

-Let $D(\tii \Fl)$, $D(\Fl)$, $D(\Gr)$ be the constructible derived categories of $l$-adic sheaves ($l\ne char(k)$; see \cite{Weil2}, 1.1.2; \cite{BBD} 2.2.14--2.2.18; and \cite{KGB}, \S A.2 for (straightforward) generalization of the definition of an $l$-adic complex to a certain class of ind-schemes) on the respective spaces.
+Let $D(\tii \Fl)$, $D(\Fl)$, $D(\Gr)$ be the constructible derived categories of $l$-adic sheaves ($l\ne char(k)$; see \cite[\S 1.1.2]{Weil2}, \cite[\S 2.2.14--2.2.18]{BBD}; and \cite[\S A.2]{KGB}, for a (straightforward) generalization of the definition of an $l$-adic complex to a certain class of ind-schemes) on the respective spaces.\footnote{If $char(k)=0$ we can also consider the corresponding derived categories of $D$-modules and if $k=\Ce$ we can work with the derived category of constructible sheaves in the classical topology.
+All our results, excepts for some statements in \S \ref{sec_fur} which explicitly involve a Frobenius action, hold in these settings, the proofs are identical.}

 The protagonists of this paper are as follows.
-Let $D_{II}=D_I(\Fl)$ be the $\bI$-equivariant derived category of $l$-adic sheaves on $\Fl$; $D_{I^0, I}=D_{I^0}(\Fl)$ be the $\bI^0$-equivariant derived category of $l$-adic sheaves on $\Fl$, and let $D_{I^0I^0}$ be the full subcategory in the $\bI^0$ equivariant derived category of $\tii \Fl$ consisting of complexes whose cohomology is monodromic with respect to the right $T=\bI/\bI^0$ action with unipotent monodromy.
+Let $D_{II}=D_I(\Fl)$ be the $\bI$-equivariant derived category of $l$-adic sheaves on $\Fl$; $D_{I^0 I}=D_{I^0}(\Fl)$ be the $\bI^0$-equivariant derived category of $l$-adic sheaves on $\Fl$, and let $D_{I^0I^0}$ be the full subcategory in the $\bI^0$-equivariant derived category of $\tii \Fl$ consisting of complexes whose cohomology is monodromic (or weakly equivariant, see \cite{Ver}) with respect to the right $T=\bI/\bI^0$ action with unipotent monodromy.

 The categories $D_{II}$ and $D_{I^0I^0}$ are equipped with an associative product operation provided by convolution; $D_{II}$ is unital while $D_{I^0I^0}$ lacks the unit object.\footnote{Notice that convolution with an object of $D_{I^0I^0}$ involves direct image under a non-proper morphism, thus convolution could be defined in two different ways, using either direct image or direct image with compact support; we use the version with the ordinary direct image.
 However, the convolution diagram involved in the definition of convolution in $D_{I^0I^0}$ is a composition of a $T$ bundle and a proper morphism, while the sheaves to which we apply the direct image are $T$-monodromic.
-The direct image under projection to the base of a $T$-monodromic sheaf on a principal $T$-bundle can be expressed as derived invariants of monodromy cf. Lemma \ref{toruseqDG}, while direct image with proper support is a Verdier dual operation.
-Since derived invariants with respect to a symmetric algebra action is a self-dual operation, up to homological shift, we see that the two definitions produce equivalent monoidal categories.} We have commuting actions of $D_{I^0, I^0}$ and $D_{II}$ on $D_{I^0I}$ by left and right convolution respectively.
+The direct image under projection to the base of a $T$-monodromic sheaf on a principal $T$-bundle can be expressed as derived invariants of monodromy, cf. Lemma \ref{toruseqDG}, while direct image with proper support is a Verdier dual operation.
+Since derived invariants with respect to a symmetric algebra action is a self-dual operation, up to homological shift, we see that the two definitions produce equivalent monoidal categories.} We have commuting actions of $D_{I^0 I^0}$ and $D_{II}$ on $D_{I^0I}$ by left and right convolution respectively.
 The convolution operation will be denoted by $*$.

 Let $\P_{II}\subset D_{II}$, $\P_{I^0I}\subset D_{I^0I}$, $\P_{I^0I^0}\subset D_{I^0I^0}$ be the subcategories of perverse sheaves.
 A standard argument (see e.g. \cite[Proposition 1.5]{BBM} for the first equivalence, the second one follows by a similar argument using e.g. \cite[Corollary A.4.7]{BY}) shows that